 This Easy Apple Slab Pie takes 10 mins thanks to store-bought puff pastry and a warm apple and cinnamon mixture.
 Homemade apple pie in minutes without the fuss.

-Say hello to the Easiest Apple Slab Pie ever.
+Say hello to the easiest Apple Slab Pie with puff pastry.
 It just so happens to taste just as good as a real apple pie — and maybe even better because you only took 10 minutes of your time to assemble it.
 The taste of sweet, sweet efficiency.

 What’s a slab pie anyway?